 Consider age-appropriate activities

 Your child is likely to show natural preferences for certain sports or activities.
-Start there, keeping your child's age, maturity and abilities in mind.
+Start there, being careful to keep your child''s age, maturity and abilities in mind.

 Ages 2 to 5

-Toddlers and preschoolers are beginning to master many basic movements, but they're too young for most organized sports.
-Toddlers who participate in organized sports typically don't gain any long-term advantage in terms of future sports performance.
+Toddlers and preschoolers are beginning to master many basic movements, but they''re too young for most organized sports.
+Keep in mind that toddlers who participate in organized sports also typically don''t gain any long-term advantage in terms of future sports performance.